 I should add that while all this aforesaid research and writing was unpaid, it never bugged me, because for as long I was observing the writer’s room, I was invited to eat lunch in their canteen for free.
 And eat I did.
 I did more than eat, I FEASTED, because I knew that my unpaid hard-work was not guaranteed to pay off fiscally.
 Perhaps you might call that petty, maybe even self-defeatist… but I call it straight-up evolutionist.
 Maybe we’re both right.
 Maybe it’s just you who’s right.
 Either way, I was getting paid for my work experience in carbohydrates, and I felt fine about it.
 Arrogant, even.
-After lunch one day, one of the regular writers, a woman I recall possessing a small stature and a giant heart, asked me how I was getting along as we made our way back to the writer’s room.
-I answered honestly (if derp-ishly) that it was the food that was keeping me going.
+After lunch one day, one of the regular writers asked me how I was getting along as we made our way back to the writer’s room.
+I answered quite honestly that it was the food that was keeping me going.
 Meanwhile, we were walking and talking in such an Aaron Sorkin-ish way that I couldn’t help but think “this is pretty Aaron Sorkin-ish”, and as we left the eatery, I grabbed a Mars Bar on the way out.
 I ripped it open.
 “Dessert while we write!”
 I said with a cheery wink.
 I’m not normally the winking type, but the Sorkin-walk had granted me a new confidence.
 Not that I can remember any Sorkin characters winking at each other while they walked and talked.
 Maybe they did, maybe they didn’t, I don’t know, I don’t even watch Sorkin-shows.
-But this was my Sorkin-walk, and I was damn-well gonna wink at this girl while I ate me some Mars Bar.
+But this was my Sorkin-walk, and I was damn-well gonna wink while I ate me some Mars Bar.

 She walked on without me.
 She didn’t sit next to me in the writer’s room that day, or ever again.
 Indeed, no one would, not after…